 Intercut with flashbacks of the flight before and during the disaster, the story revolves around the relationship between Max and Carla after being introduced by psychiatrist Bill Pearlman (John Turturro).
 Carla, overwhelmed by guilt over the death of her baby, sees no point in living, while Max claims that the crash was the best thing that ever happened to him, though his deteriorating relationship with his family proves otherwise.
 Unable to relate to anyone else, Max and Carla form an odd friendship that might allow both of them to return to the realm of the living... as long as Max's explorations of his new-found fearlessness doesn't kill him first.

 Contains examples of:

-- Amoral Attorney: Tom Hulce plays a lawyer who does everything he can to ensure that the plane crash victims get every dollar coming to them, so he can get every dollar coming to him.
+- Amoral Attorney: Steven Brillstein (Tom Hulce) does everything he can to ensure that the plane crash victims get every dollar coming to them, so he can get every dollar coming to him.
 He's not above coaching his clients to remember the worst details about the crash, or using a dead child to increase the settlement with the airline.